 The purchase of licenses for longer than the time period that the grant funds are available is non-allowable.
-(LEA's cannot "pay ahead" within a 12-month grant period.)
+Because the Perkins grant is a federal grant, federal law states that you may not purchase multiple year subscriptions because the expense would fall outside of the grant period.